eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part1/1-02b-Reduced-Objectives.md

 ## Secondary Objectives

 #### Output a Set of Alignments Offering Compromises Between Objectives
-Keeping step with recent research, the software should leverage multiple objective functions to guide the optimization process.
+Keeping step with recent research, the software should leverage multiple objective functions to guide the pareto-optimization process.
 As output, the tool should produce a non-dominated set of at least 5 alignments that represent different compromises between the objectives.

 #### Support Batch Alignment
 The alignment tool should support the alignment of a series of input files from a specified directory.
 The user should be able to specify a source and destination directory using command-line arguments.
 The software should work through each input in sequence and output the resulting alignments to the destination directory.